MozillaFoundation/mofo-devops/docs/aws/deploy-heroku.md

 1. Open cloudfront and hit **Create Distribution**
 2. In this case we are going to click **Get Started** on create web distribution.
 3. Fill in the blank for **Origin Settings section**.
-    3.1 Origin Domain Name: This should be your heroku URL (appname.herokuapp.com) 3.2 Origin Path: This should be your base route for example: **appname.herokuapp.com/home** then this should be **/home** 3.3 Origin ID: This will be auto generated.
+    3.1 Origin Domain Name: This should be your heroku URL (appname.herokuapp.com)
+    3.2 Origin Path: This should be your base route for example: **appname.herokuapp.com/home** then this should be **/home**
+    3.3 Origin ID: This will be auto generated.
-    3.4 Origin Custom Headers: You don't need this unless you need to add header in every request.
+    3.4 Origin Custom Headers: Use this to pass custom HTTP Headers from CloudFront to your origin server
-    3.5
 4. Fill in the blank for **Default Cache Behavior Settings**.
     4.1 Viewer Protocol Policy: Redirect HTTP to HTTPS if you need this to be on HTTPS
     4.2 Allowed HTTP Methods: Leave it **GET, HEAD** unless you need other METHODS.
     _NOTE: leave other part as default in this section unless you need something custom_
 5. Fill in the blank for **Distribution Settings**
     5.1 Alternate Domain Names (CNAMEs): This should be your Route53 domain name for example: appname.mofostaging.net
-    5.2 SSL Certificate: You would probably want **Custom SSL Certificate (example.com):** and choose the one apply to your domain, in this case **mofostaging.net** is the one here.
+    5.2 SSL Certificate: You would probably want **Custom SSL Certificate (example.com):**.
+Select the one that matches your Route53 domain.
 6. The rest can be left as default, and hit **Create Distribution**

 ### Create Route53